-Caroline is a Human and Organizational Development (HOD) Major from North Salem, NY.
-She has embraced music from a young age and hopes to continue her work curating musical enrichment programs for older adults with Alzheimer’s disease and dementia as well as researching their effectiveness.
-Building on this background, she is interested in exploring an interdisciplinary way to make music therapy more accessible and structured through a business approach.
+Caroline is a Human and Organizational Development (HOD) major.
+She plans on using her passion for music to curate musical enrichment programs for adults with Alzheimer’s disease and dementia, taking an interdisciplinary approach to make music therapy more accessible and structured through novel business models.
 Caroline also enjoys playing piano, photography, hiking, and painting.

 Emelia is a Vocal Performance major at the Blair School of Music.
 She has performed in opera, musical theatre, and plays, and is passionate about bringing performing arts opportunities to a more diverse audience.
 She believes access to arts education should not be limited by socioeconomic factors and hopes to commit to work that will open new pathways to the next generation of artists.
 She is honored to be a Curb Scholar.

 Connor is a potential Communications major.
 After years of playing sports and performing, Connor found his home behind the camera by creating and directing films.
 Connor is the 2020 national award winner in the Greatest Save Teen PSA Contest for his film, “Domino,” and just released his first individual short film, “Park Bench,” to YouTube.
 Connor loves to entertain because “nothing feels better than putting a smile on someone else’s face,” and he hopes that his films and other creative endeavors can continue to entertain for years to come.